flaneurette/Apache-Honeypot/README.md

 Step 1: Upload all files to your web-root folder, usually /www/

-Step 2: Modify the PHP file to add your preferences such as UNIQUEID, and add your own IP.
+Step 2: Modify the PHP file to add your preferences such as UNIQUE_KEY, and add your own IP.

-> UNIQUEID is required, so that scanners cannot guess the location of the honeypot!
+> UNIQUE_KEY is required, so that scanners cannot guess the location of the honeypot!

 Step 3: